Sockeye: a language for analyzing hardware documentation: Using

-\paragraph{Directly testing the output of an access-control function} The simplest, least high-level check we can do is to set up the system, perform a few arbitrary computation steps on it (using the \lstinline{any} keyword to pick the actions and their arguments for each step).
+The simplest, lowest-level check we can do is to set up the system, perform a few arbitrary computation steps on it (using the \lstinline{any} keyword to pick the actions and their arguments for each step).
 Each of these steps, or potentially a combination of several steps, might be able to change the active access control policies in undesired ways.
-After performing these steps, we can check whether the return value of some access-control function (e.g. inside a memory protection unit) still correctly classifies requests as allowed and disallowed.
+After performing these steps, we can check whether the return value of some access-control function (e.g.\ inside a memory protection unit) still correctly classifies requests as allowed and disallowed.

-This approach reasons in terms of individual access-control mechanisms, and thus might miss the bigger picture.
-Therefore, we also use the following higher-level approaches to specifying security properties:
+This approach reasons in terms of individual access-control mechanisms, and might miss the bigger picture.
+Therefore, we also use the following higher-level approaches to specify security properties.